tashifkhan/JIIT-placement-alerts/README.md

 # SuperSet Telegram Notification Bot

-A bot that scrapes job postings from the SuperSet placement portal, saves them to MongoDB, enhances their formatting, and sends them to a Telegram channel or user.
+A bot that scrapes job postings from the SuperSet placement portal, saves them to MongoDB, enhances their formatting, and broadcasts them to all registered Telegram users.
 Eliminates the need to check the portal again and again.

 ## Features

+- **User Registration**: Users can register via `/start` command to receive notifications
 - **Automated Scraping**: Logs into SuperSet and extracts latest job postings
 - **Precise Duplicate Detection**: Uses exact content matching to prevent duplicate posts
 - **Enhanced Formatting**: Improves readability of job posts for Telegram
-- **Database-Powered**: MongoDB-based storage for reliable operation
+- **Database-Powered**: MongoDB-based storage for users and posts
-- **Scheduled Notifications**: Runs automatically at 12 AM, 12 PM, and 6 PM IST via GitHub Actions
+- **Scheduled Broadcasting**: Runs automatically at 12 AM, 12 PM, and 6 PM IST
-- **Incremental Updates**: Only processes new posts since last run
+- **Multi-User Support**: Broadcasts to all registered users simultaneously
+- **User Management**: Users can start/stop receiving notifications

+## Bot Commands

+- `/start` - Register for job posting notifications
+- `/stop` - Unsubscribe from notifications
+- `/status` - Check your subscription status

 ## Prerequisites